ZacharyWyatt/Sorting-Methods/README.md

 Individual Java files can be viewed under Sorting_Methods/Sorting Methods/src/wyatt/zachary/lab/pkg8/

-Is program uses Java to display the operations of several different sorting algorithms by generating a random list of integers for each one, and displaying the sorted results.
+This program uses Java to display the operations of several different sorting algorithms by generating a random list of integers for each one, and displaying the sorted results.
 I completed this project in fall 2017.

 This was to be done by means of a "driver class", that would generate lists, run them through the algorithms, and display the sorted results.